Ghilt/Rabbit/README.md

     remaining characters or bit patterns
     Default input: Source

-A character instruction simply reads itself back into the memory and does nothing else. `.` is as of Bitopiary v.1 undefined
+A character instruction simply reads itself back into the memory and does nothing else.
+A character isntruction modified with `.` is as of Rabbit~ v.1 undefined

 ### Non instruction character